Daphne x rollsdorfii 'Wilhelm Schacht'

-Daphne x rollsdorfii ‘Wilhelm Schacht’ (ex: John Bieber) – Only 2 available in Spring / Summer 2016.
-Order early.
-'Wilhelm Schacht' is a D. collina and D. petraea cross.
+Daphne x rollsdorfii ‘Wilhelm Schacht’ (ex: John Bieber) – 'Wilhelm Schacht' is a D. collina and D. petraea cross.
 The buds are a deep purple shade opening rich pink-purple from which sweet perfume wafts.
 If happy ‘Wilhelm Schacht’ may possibly rebloom later in the season.
 This shrub with bushy habit is composed of dark evergreen glossy foliage.
 This beauty is evergreen for us in northeastern Connecticut through relatively mild winters.
 It has performed well for us in USDA zone 5b set in full sun near a small boulder in our xeric garden.
 We have been “wowed” by the bud count, flower color and its delicious scent.

 For a fun read see Daphne

 - Flowers Repeatedly

 Zone:(5b sheltered)6 to 9

 What is my hardiness zone?

 |DAPHWILS||Daphne x 'Wilhelm Schacht' (4 inch Square Press Fit Pot Extra Deep - 1.52 pints / 720 ml.)||$24.00||Sold Out|

 Characteristics and Attributes for Daphne x rollsdorfii 'Wilhelm Schacht'